SCHEDULE OF TRAINING COURSES FOR BEGINNERS

 A simple, clean toilet is provided at the site.

-You will also need to bring your own drinks and packed lunch.
+You will also need to bring your own drinks and a packed lunch.

 Many people who attend our courses want to continue to improve their walling skills.
 The best way to do this is to join the Dry Stone Walling Association (currently £35 per year) – you will then be eligible to attend any of our monthly walling practice sessions free of charge.
 As a DSWA member you will also be eligible to attend practice meetings organised by other branches throughout the country although some do make a charge.

 We may add courses to the programme and/or change venues: